penguinite/onbox/README.md

 *Note:* Pothole is a work-in-progress.
 Lots of implementation details are being figured out just now and are thus likely to change over time.
 In other words, this is pre-alpha or even *research* stage.

 *Note:* This is the `main` branch which contains a bleeding-edge codebase, which isn't stable at all for production environments, consider downloading the `stable` branch instead which is more stable.
-So pick your poison! stability or bleeding-edge (or pick a specific feature branch to test out a feature if you are a developer.)
+(Although, there is no `stable` branch as of yet since nothing works yet) So pick your poison! stability or bleeding-edge (or pick a specific feature branch to test out a feature if you are a developer.)

 ## What is Pothole?